tsgonest vs NestJS CLI

 | Large (120 controllers, 838 routes) | ~60s+ | ~19s (cold), ~1.1s (cached) |

-tsgonest also caches the post-processing step (companion generation, manifest, OpenAPI).
+tsgonest also caches the post-processing step (companion generation, OpenAPI).
 If your source files haven't changed, only the tsgo emit runs.

 Validation comparison